 Figure 3.
-Comparison of Cancer Incidence Rates1 of Individual Census Tracts with Louisiana, Lung & Bronchus, 2007-2016
+Comparison of Cancer Incidence Rates1 of Individual Census Tracts with Louisiana, Lung & Bronchus, 2008-2017

-The census tract does not meet the requirements (population count > 20,000 and case count ≥ 16 for the 2007-2016 combined data) for publication of cancer incidence data, which is a restriction in state law that is in compliance with HIPAA rules and the standard of United States Cancer Statistics.
+- The rate is statistically significantly lower than Louisiana. - The rate is not statistically significantly different from Louisiana. - The rate is statistically significantly higher than Louisiana. - The census tract does not meet the requirements (population count population count > 20,000 and case count ≥16 for the 2008-2017 combined data) for publication of cancer incidence data, which is a restriction in state law that is in compliance with HIPAA rules and the standard of United States Cancer Statistics.

 - Age

 - Cigarette smoking (increases with amount and years of smoking)

 - Cigar and pipe smoking

 - Exposure to secondhand smoke

 - Taking beta carotene supplements

 - Exposure to radon gas, asbestos, certain metals (chromium, cadmium, arsenic), silica, beryllium, nickel chromate, some organic chemicals, radiation, vinyl chloride, mustard gas, coal products, or diesel exhaust

 - Air pollution

 - Occupational exposures, including: rubber manufacturing, paving, roofing, painting, chimney sweeping

 - Personal or family history of lung cancer

+- Radiation therapy to the chest for other cancers

+- HIV infection